Nesjavellir Hike

-The hike is technically easy and follows a well-maintained path.
-The first part is in the heart of the geothermal power station site, and is well marked.
-For the second part, a GPS device is recommended to avoid getting lost and to find the right path.
-The route finishes in style in front of a magnificent, brightly coloured hot spring, offering hikers a visual reward worthy of their efforts.
+The hike is technically easy and takes place on a well-maintained trail.
+The first part of the route is in the heart of the geothermal power plant site and is well marked with numbered viewpoints.
+However, the second part is less obvious, so a GPS device is highly recommended to avoid getting lost or extending the journey unnecessarily.

 Activity: Hiking